Skip to content

 Damage to the unit

-Corporations must address damages by an owner, tenant or resident by charging the owner with the cost of the repair or the condo corporation’s insurance deductible limit – whichever is less.
+Corporations must address damages caused by an owner, tenant or resident by charging the owner with the cost of the repair or the condo corporation’s insurance deductible limit – whichever is less.

 Occupancy related issues